Dogfooding Guide: CPG-Powered Commit Analysis

 1. GoCPG builds and maintains a Code Property Graph (DuckDB) with pre-computed metrics for every method: cyclomatic complexity, fan-in/fan-out, TODO/FIXME flags, debug code, deprecated usage.

-2. Git hooks trigger CPG updates after each commit, keeping the database synchronized with the codebase.
+2. Git hooks trigger CPG updates after each commit, keep the database synchronized with the codebase, and can persist traced review artifacts per commit.

-3. Claude Code hooks fire after git commit commands, query the CPG for changed methods, compute quality metrics and blast radius, then inject the report back into the conversation as additional context.
+3. Claude Code hooks fire after git commit commands, query the CPG for changed methods, compute quality metrics, blast radius, interface impact and cross-module alerts, then inject the report back into the conversation as additional context.

-The result: every commit produces an instant quality assessment without leaving the IDE or running separate tools.
+The result: every commit can produce a visible, traceable quality assessment without leaving the IDE or running separate tools.

 Usage Scenarios